VASQUEZ BOULEVARD AND I-70

 In 2008, EPA and the City and County of Denver voluntarily entered into an Administrative Settlement and Order on Consent whereby the City and County of Denver would perform the remedial investigation and feasibility study at VB/I-70 OU2.
 Essentially, the remedial investigation determines the nature and extent of contamination and the feasibility study evaluates available cleanup alternatives.

 In 2016, EPA and the City and County of Denver voluntarily entered into an Administrative Settlement and Order on Consent to conduct a removal action at OU2.
-The removal action addresses the environmental components of the Globeville Landing Outfall Project, including developing and implementing a materials management plan for the screening, excavation, handling, and disposal of waste materials encountered during the construction of the project in OU2.
+The removal action addressed the environmental components of the Globeville Landing Outfall Project, including developing and implementing a materials management plan for the screening, excavation, handling, and disposal of waste materials encountered during the construction of the project in OU2.